-If your modem is attempting to establish or re-establish a connection, sending characters to will cause it to hang up (unless &N0 has been issued).
-If synchronous mode is selected, lowering the DTR signal will cause your modem to immediately hang up.
-If asynchronous mode is selected, issuing the ATH command will cause the modem to hang up.
-If asynchronous mode is selected (&L2 or &L3), lowering DTR will cause the modem to hang up.
-Switch the TALK/DATA switch to TALK.
+- □ If your modem is attempting to establish or re-establish a connection, sending characters to it will cause it to hang up (unless &N0 has been issued). - □ If synchronous mode is selected, lowering the DTR signal will cause your modem to immediately hang up. - □ If asynchronous mode is selected, issuing the ATH command will cause the modem to hang up. - □ If asynchronous mode is selected (&L2 or &L3), lowering DTR will cause the modem to hang up. - Given the TALK/DATA switch to TALK. - XON/XOFF flow control should not be selected for leased-line connections.
+Your modem will prematurely hang up if your computer sends an XON/XOFF character while the modem is attempting to reestablish a connection.